marktennyson/fastapi-mailman/docs/index.md

 Header injection is a security exploit in which an attacker inserts extra email headers to control the “To:” and “From:” in email messages that your scripts generate.

-The Flask-Mailman email methods outlined above all protect against header injection by forbidding newlines in header values.
-If any `subject`, `from_email` or `recipient_list` contains a newline (in either Unix, Windows or Mac style), the email method (e.g. `send_mail()`) will raise `flask_mailman.BadHeaderError` (a subclass of `ValueError`) and, hence, will not send the email.
+The Fastapi-Mailman email methods outlined above all protect against header injection by forbidding newlines in header values.
+If any `subject`, `from_email` or `recipient_list` contains a newline (in either Unix, Windows or Mac style), the email method (e.g. `send_mail()`) will raise `fastapi_mailman.BadHeaderError` (a subclass of `ValueError`) and, hence, will not send the email.
 It’s your responsibility to validate all data before passing it to the email functions.

 If a message contains headers at the start of the string, the headers will be printed as the first bit of the email message.